lucascordeiro44/posterr/README.md

 ## About the Project Architecture

-The project was built using Clean Arch principles and thinking about modularization, for that I used flutter_modular that helps in this separation of modules.
+The project was built using Clean Architecture principles and thinking about modularization, for that I used flutter_modular that helps in this separation of modules.
 In this way, this type of architecture will be effective in a scalable project that will be developed using multi repositories and micro services.
 Thinking about separation of features.
 I used the Hive library as a local database due to the characteristics of the challenge, as it is actually an emulation of a Rest api, I did not see the need to use a more powerful database such as SQLite.

+Each module has its own routes and its own dependencies, I tried as much as possible to make the modules independent.

 ## Self Critique & scaling